Carlos Cañizales: WBA light–flyweight champion

-Post title-reign

 Cañizales was scheduled to face German Valenzuela on 29 October 2021, in his first fight post title loss.
 He won the fight by unanimous decision, with scores of 98–92, 98–92 and 99–91.
 Cañizales dominated from the start, managing to outwork the taller Valenzuela for the majority of the fight.

 On January 27, 2022, the WBA allowed Esteban Bermudez to make a voluntary title defense against Cañizales, as Kyoguchi withdrew from a scheduled purse bid due to an injury.
 However, Cañizales opted to face Ganigan López for the vacant WBA Continental Americas flyweight title on 26 March 2022.
 He won the fight by a fourth-round knockout, flooring López with a right hook at the 1:45 minute mark.

 Cañizales faced Armando Torres for the vacant WBA Fedecaribe flyweight title on August 20, 2022, at the Blackberry Auditorium in Mexico City, Mexico.
 He won the fight by a first-round technical knockout, as Torres' corner threw in the towel at the 2:05 minute mark of the opening round.

+Cañizales faced the #1 ranked WBA light flyweight contender, and former interim titlist, Daniel Matellon in a WBA title eliminator on June 10, 2023, at the Casino Buenos Aires in Buenos Aires, Argentina.
+He won the fight by technical decision, with two scorecards of 77–73 and one scorecard of 76–74.
+The fight was stopped at the end of the eighth round, on the advice of the ringside physician, due to a cut above Cañizales' left eye caused by a second-round headbutt.
+Matellon was deducted a point in both the second and the eighth round for repeated headbutts.

+On 26 December 2024, Cañizales fought Panya Pradabsri for the vacant WBC light-flyweight title at Rajadamnern Stadium, Bangkok in Thailand, losing by majority decision with one ringside judge scoring the fight a 114–114 draw while the other two had it 115–113 and 116–112 respectively for his opponent.

+A rematch with Panya Pradabsri took place at Poliedro de Caracas in Caracas, Venezuela on 1 August 2025.
+Cañizales won by knockout in the fifth round to claim the WBC light-flyweight title.